Rishab-RajHR/NextJS-Common-Layout/README.md

 Layouts persist between page navigations, improving performance.

-Styling can be applied globally using CSS or Tailwind.
+Styling can be applied globally using CSS or Tailwindcss and Bootstrap also.

 Helps in building scalable and clean Next.js applications.